AIB plots to speed up reduction of 71% taxpayer stake

 A spokeswoman for AIB said that the company’s planned resolution “merely provides the bank with an additional option and flexibility as to how to use its capital in the future.”

-Separately, AIB chief financial officer said last month that with the bank set to return to profit this year, after Covid-19 resulted in a loss in 2020, it is likely to resume normal dividends in early 2021, after two years of no shareholder payments.
+Separately, AIB's chief financial officer Donal Galvin said last month that with the bank set to return to profit this year, after Covid-19 resulted in a loss in 2020, it is likely to resume normal dividends in early 2021, after two years of no shareholder payments.

 He also said that the bank would also look at standard share buybacks.